Divorce AttorneyCall Now

 Low-cost Modesto Divorce Attorney

 I help clients achieve their family law goals while protecting their financial future.
-In divorce I help my clients secure advantageous orders for child support, spousal support, custody, and property division.
-I also help clients who can’t afford an attorney by offering flat fee document preparation.
-Whether you need an aggressive divorce lawyer or can’t afford an attorney but need help with the forms, I can help you achieve your family law goals.
+Specifically, I help clients secure advantageous orders for child support, spousal support, custody, and property division in divorce.
+Whether you need an aggressive divorce lawyer or have an uncontested divorce, I can help you achieve your family law goals.

-Many people can’t afford to hire a divorce attorney, but they need help with the forms and procedure.
-Some of these people hire a paralegal to draft forms only to find out later they’ve been drafted incorrectly causing delay and added cost.
+Many couples agree on the issues in their divorce but need help with the forms.
 To help clients receive guidance and accurate legal pleadings I offer flat-fee document preparation and coaching.
-This service is also called ghostwriting as a licensed attorney who can be held accountable drafts the required forms and coaches the client on procedure.
+This service is also called ghostwriting as a licensed attorney drafts the required forms and helps the client get the correct forms filed throughout the 6-month process.
 This service has helped many clients obtain a divorce for an affordable fee.